How Do You Negotiate a Contract Politely?

 - Terms and conditions: Include information on the employment terms and conditions, such as the length of the contract, the trial period, the work schedule, and any other crucial information.

-- Next steps: Include directions on how to proceed, including when and how to accept the offer and what paperwork has to be submitted.
+- Next steps: Include directions on how to accept the offer and what paperwork has to be submitted.

-- Close politely: Thank the applicant for their time and interest in the position, and state your willingness to respond to any questions they may have before concluding the letter.
+- Close politely: Thank the applicant for their time and interest in the position, and state your willingness to respond to any questions before concluding the letter.

 - Sign the letter: To make it simple for the candidate to contact you, provide your signature and contact details like your phone number and email address.

-Prior to mailing, the offer letter should be evaluated by legal counsel to ensure that it is clear, succinct, and compliance with all applicable laws.
-Keep in mind that the offer letter is a formal document, so use formal language and a respectful tone.
+Before mailing, the legal counsel should evaluate the offer letter to ensure that it is clear, concise, and complies with all applicable laws.
+Remember that the offer letter is a formal document; use standard language and a respectful tone.